-We at the Department of the Interior are committed to writing all of our new documents in plain language to better improve our services to and communication with the public.
+The Department of the Interior (DOI) is committed to writing all of our documents in plain language to better improve our services to and communication with the public.

 Our goal is to use plain language in any document that: